wormhole-foundation/wormhole/node/pkg/watchers/xrpl/README.md

 - Verify that the transaction is `validated`
 - Verify that the transaction result is `tesSUCCESS`
 - Verify that the transaction type is `Payment`
+- Verify that the MemoFormat is `application/x-ntt-transfer`, hex-encoded
 - Verify that the `from_decimals` matches…
   - `6` for XRP
   - [no check for Trust Line tokens, this may be arbitrarily specified by the sender]